ARM-software/astc-encoder/Docs/Building.md

 # Configure your build of choice, for example:

 # Arm arch64
-cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
+cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../ \
     -DISA_NEON=ON ..

 # x86-64
-cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
+cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../ \
     -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..

 # macOS universal binary build
-cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
+cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../ \
     -DISA_AVX2=ON -DISA_NEON=ON ..
 ```

-This example shows all SIMD variants being enabled.
-It is possible to build a
-subset of the supported variants by enabling only the ones you require.

-For all platforms a single CMake configure can build multiple binaries for a
+A single CMake configure can build multiple binaries for a single target CPU
-single target CPU architecture, for example building x64 for both SSE2 and
+architecture, for example building x64 for both SSE2 and AVX2.
+Each binary name
-AVX2.
-The binary name will include the build variant as a postfix.
+will include the build variant as a postfix.
+It is possible to build any set of
+the supported SIMD variants by enabling only the ones you require.

-The macOS platform additionally supports the ability to build a universal
+For macOS, we additionally support the ability to build a universal binary,
-binary, combining one x86 and one arm64 variant into a single output binary.
+combining one x86 and one arm64 variant into a single output binary.
+The OS
-The OS select the correct variant to run for the machine being used to run the
+will select the correct variant to run for the machine being used to run the
-binary.
-To build a universal binary select a single x64 variant and a single
+built binary.
+To build a universal binary select a single x86 variant and a
-arm64 variant, and both will be included in a single output binary.
-It is not
+single arm64 variant, and both will be included in a single output binary.
+It
-required, but if `CMAKE_OSX_ARCHITECTURES` is set on the command line (e.g.
+is not required, but if `CMAKE_OSX_ARCHITECTURES` is set on the command line
-by XCode-generated build commands) it will be validated against the other
+(e.g. by XCode-generated build commands) it will be validated against the other
 configuration variant settings.

 ### Building